excaliburpartners/SmartThings-OmniPro/README.md

 # SmartThings-OmniPro
-The included SmartApp and Device Handlers provide integration between Samsung SmartThings and HAI/Leviton OmniPro II controllers utilizing the HAILogger application as a middle layer.
-The [HAILogger](https://github.com/excaliburpartners/HAILogger) connects using the HAI SDK to the controller and provides a web service for SmartThings to interface with.
+The included SmartApp and Device Handlers provide integration between Samsung SmartThings and HAI/Leviton OmniPro II controllers utilizing [OmniLinkBridge](https://github.com/excaliburpartners/OmniLinkBridge).
+The bridge connects to the controller and provides a web service API for the SmartThings hub to interface with.

-##Installation
+## Installation
 1. Login to the [SmartThings IDE](https://graph.api.smartthings.com/)
-2. Click My Locations, then select your location
-2. Click My Device Handlers, select From Code, paste the contents from GitHub and repeat for all device files
-3. Click My SmartApps, select From Code, paste the contents from GitHub
+2. Under My SmartApps, click Enable GitHub Integration
+3. Under My SmartApps, click Settings, Add new repository
+	- Owner: excaliburpartners
+	- Name: SmartThings-OmniPro
+	- Branch: master
+4. Under My SmartApps, click Update from Repo, check excaliburpartners:OmniPro Integration, check publish, click Execute Update
+5. Under My Device Handlers, click Update from Repo, check all for excaliburpartners:OmniPro, check publish, click Execute Update
-4. Open the SmartThings app on your phone
+6. Open the SmartThings app on your phone
-5. Select Marketplace -> SmartApps -> scroll to bottom My Apps
+7. Select Marketplace, SmartApps, scroll to bottom My Apps
-6. Select OmniPro Integration and enter the IP address of the computer running HAILogger and port 8000
+8. Select OmniPro Integration and enter the IP address of the computer running OmniLinkBridge and port 8000

 ## Discovery
 The SmartApp will auto discover and add the devices from the OmniPro controller.
 The current hard coded mapping is below.
-By configuring the SmartThings Smart Home Monitor as armed and monitoring the area contact sensor SmartThings can react to OmniPro II area burlgary alarms.
+By configuring the SmartThings Smart Home Monitor as armed and monitoring the area contact sensor SmartThings can react to OmniPro II area burglary alarms.

 Unit -> Switch, Switch Level